vuestorefront/vue-storefront/doc/themes/Working with themes.md

 ## Official Vue Storefront themes included with the template:

    - `default` - Default VS theme always with newest features.
 The easiest way to adopt VS in your shop is taking this one and modifying it to your needs (check [gogetgold.com](https://www.gogetgold.com/) as an example)
-   - `theme-starter` - boilerplate for developing VS theme fromscratch.
-It includes multilanguage support ([vue-i18n](https://github.com/kazupon/vue-i18n), theme-specific plugins support, SCSS compilation and routing.
+   - `theme-starter` - boilerplate for developing VS themes.
+If you want to create new theme copy and rename this folder.
    - `catalog` - VS catalog theme - currently in alpha

 # Related